Joel-Adams/linklight_azure/README.md

      - [Ansible Tower Workshop Exercises](exercises/ansible_tower/README.md)

   * [Lab Provisioner](provisioner)
-    AWS playbook for building up a testing environment (in the form of Virtual Machines) for someone to try the exercises provided above.
+    Azure playbook for building up a testing environment (in the form of Virtual Machines) for someone to try the exercises provided above.

 ### SELF-PACED EXERCISES: